 - of affordable housing which will meet specific needs for those requiring socially rented or low cost homes in the County Borough. - 9.
 Whilst a residential-led proposal, the development will provide a 1FE primary school, in addition to range of forms of outdoor play (LEAPs, LAPs, a MUGA, and a NEAP).
-This will ensure that children and young people are provided not only with educational opportunities on site (in the case of primary school children), but space for sport, recreation and places where they can interact socially with their peers. - 10.
+This will ensure that children and young people are provided not only with educational opportunities on site (in the case of primary school children), but space for sport, recreation and places where they can interact socially with their peers.
+It development can also deliver land for a replacement Heronsbridge School, which will have significant social benefits on a County-wide basis. - 10.
 The approach of co-locating housing with other uses, particularly schools, is identified in Section 2.1.1 of the Health Impact Assessment Screening of the Replacement Local Development Plan Preferred Strategy as having a role in encouraging physical activity among children.